MediaComem/minesweeper/INSTRUCTIONS.md

 >   framework, much like [Eloquent][eloquent] is the ORM used with the
 >   [Laravel][laravel] framework.)

-### Optional: run the automated tests
+### :ballot_box_with_check: Optional: run the automated tests

 The Minesweeper application includes an automated test suite.
 [Automated tests][automated-tests] are programs that check that the application works by simulating input and checking output.
-They are not a replacement for manual tests, but programs can test mundane, repetitive tasks much faster and much more reliably than a human can.
+They are not a replacement for manual testing by humans, but programs can test mundane, repetitive tasks much faster and much more reliably than a human can.

+The [project's README][readme] explains how to set up and run the automated tests.

 Running these tests is entirely optional, but it will make sure that everything is working properly, including that: